naobservatory/mgs-pipeline/README.md

 ## Usage:

-1. Find the study's BioProject accession, so we can load the data.
+1. Find the bioproject's accession, so we can load the data.
 For example https://pubmed.ncbi.nlm.nih.gov/34550753/ is `PRJNA729801`.
 2. Run `./import-accession.sh [accession]`
-3. Make a directory `studies/[accession]/metadata`.
+3. Make a directory `bioprojects/[accession]/metadata`.
 4. Populate it:
    a.
-Create `studies/[accession]/metadata/study.json` with contents
+Create `bioprojects/[accession]/metadata/bioproject.json` with contents
       `{"is_paired_end": true}`.
-If the study isn't actually paired end then put `false`, but you're going to need to do a lot of updating `run.py` to handle this case.
+If the bioproject isn't actually paired end then put `false`, but you're going to need to do a lot of updating `run.py` to handle this case.
    b.
-Create `studies/[accession]/metadata/name.txt` with the short name of
+Create `bioprojects/[accession]/metadata/name.txt` with the short name of
       the associated paper.
 For example, `Rothman 2021`.
    c.
-Create `studies/[accession]/metadata/metadata.tsv` with a list of the
+Create `bioprojects/[accession]/metadata/metadata.tsv` with a list of the
       sample accessions in the first column and anything else in the later columns.
 If you don't have the rest of the metadata sorted out yet and just want to unblock the pipeline you can put the accessions only: